 And don’t worry, the line included in the package is up to the standards of the Cheeky brand.
 It is abrasion-resistant and low-friction.
 It’s not often that we see the quality in something that we get for free.

 But I cannot say the same for the leader.
-It was a bit too soft and broke after a few uses.
+It was a bit too soft.

 - Pre-spooled reels to save time

 - The lines included in the package are high-quality